Social Security Administration

 4/23

-DOGE has reportedly added 10 million records into the Death Master File since March.
-Some very alive Americans have been declared dead as a result.
+DOGE has reportedly added 10 million records into the Death Master File since March, both as part of addressing errors in the NUMIDENT files as well as deliberate effort to harm immigrants from being able to interact with the financial industry.
+As a reuslt, some very alive Americans have been declared dead by DOGE.

 c.4/30

-Social Security introduces a new AI-based agent for phone calls from 350 field offices in the Southeast and Northeast regions.
+Social Security introduces a new AI-based agent for handling phone calls to 350 field offices in the Southeast and Northeast regions.
 It frustrates many users attempting to reach an actual person for assistance.

 May 2025